DouglasMeloo/Find-It-Brazil/README.md

 4. Click on 'click here' or 'Know more' on Cities links to know more about it and what to do.
 5. Register for an account to access additional features.

+## Contributing

+Contributions are welcome if you would like to contribute to the project, please follow steps below.

+1. Fork the repository.
+2. Create a new branch for your feature: `git checkout -b feature-name`
+3. Make the necessary changes and commit them: `git commit -am 'Add some feature'`
+4. Push the changes to your forked repository: `git push origin feature-name`
+5. Submit a pull request detailing your changes.